Moving into a new apartment doesn’t need to be intimidating with our checklist

 You’ll also need to consider a one-time security deposit (and a pet deposit if you have furry friends) as well as monthly electrical costs, an internet and cable bill, and renter’s insurance.
 In some cases, you might also have to pay monthly gas and water bills if your landlord doesn’t cover them.
 You may also have to pay additional fees for pets, garbage pickup and parking.
 As a result, before you sign a lease, do your research to find out what monthly utilities you’ll have to pay as a renter and how much your security deposit will be.

 After learning how much it will cost to live in a new apartment, you’ll want to think about whether it’s within your budget.
 A popular guideline suggests that your monthly rent shouldn’t be more than one-third of your monthly income.
 This means that you can afford an apartment that costs $1,000 a month if your monthly income is $3,000.
-You might want to consider saving more money if you plan on moving during coronavirus.
-With the uncertainty surrounding vaccines and the economy, we recommend choosing an affordable space when moving.

 Can I move from one apartment to another?